spencerlepine/portfolio/content/posts/what-i-learned-during-100-days-of-code/what-i-learning-during-100-days-of-code.md

 CS50 included some lessons about data structures and SQL.
 I worked on some really good challenges for the CS50 Fiftyville assignment.

 It was time for me to learn how to connect a database.
-I began working with MongoDB and NodeJS.
+I began working with MongoDB and Node.js.
 I used Postman to practice making requests.

 With a lot of data to store in state, I needed a way to organize it all.
 Thats where React Redux came up — createStore, redux philosophies, subscribe, dispatch, combineReducer.
 Abstracting reducers to handle each state in isolation. combineReducers to combine everything and handle state more cleanly in a rootReducer.